Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 # Minor Changes

-- Entrance Rando is now an advanced setting, and Entrance Rando game modes are removed
+- Entrance Rando is now an advanced setting, and some Entrance Rando game modes have been removed
 - Various speech restorations
 - Paul hotel raid depends on minor map balance, binoculars depend on moderate
 - The goal to find the Ambrosia is given immediately when entering M02 Battery Park, rather than getting it from speaking to Anna